xjtxjt/cithub-generation/README.md

 * The value of `run` gives the particular command to execute the tool, where each parameter is placed into a square brackets `[]`, and the optional part is placed into a brace `{}`.
 Note that each parameter here should be explicitly given in `input` (except `[SEED]`).
 * The value of `get_size` gives the command to extract the size of covering array generated from the output of consoles (as we apply a strict timeout strategy, so some tools, e.g. CASA, may fail to write the best array found so far to a file when the time exceeds the budget).

+Note that the current version is especially desined for packaging an exisitng command-line tool.
+If you wish to package an algorithm under developement, it is recommended to design and implement it as a native docker-based web service from scratch.

-Here is an example of the ACTS tool:
+Here is an example of the ACTS tool's configuration file:

 ```json
 {